Extending structures for 3-Lie algebras: 3-Lie algebras and cohomology

 Now we can transfer the 3-Lie algebra structure on $\hat{\g}$ to the 3-Lie algebra structure on $\frkg\oplus\frkh$ using the 1-cocycle given above.
-Lemma \ref{lem:prod} below can be found in \cite{Bai,LZ} but we present the proof for the sake of completeness.
+The following Lemma \ref{lem:prod} and Lemma \ref{lem:2-cocylce} can be proved directly, see \cite{Bai,LZ} for more details.